LucasKreiss/LucasKreiss.github.io/_pages/MICS.md

 # Latest updates:

 ## October 2023:
 We are happy that our review on digital staining in optical microscopy has been accepted for publication in the journal 'PhotoniX'.
 It is a great read, if you want to know more about digital staining and how it is used for the state-of-the-art for optical microscopy.
 It is also the first publication that was fully supported by this Marie Skłodowska-Curie Actions programme for the MICS project.
-The link to the full article is coming soon!
+The link to the full article is [here](https://doi.org/10.1186/s43074-023-00113-4)!

 ## August 2023:
-The novel Self-Enhancing Multi-Photon Artificial Intelligence (SEMPAI), from collaborators of this MICS project, has been published in 'Advanced Science' .
+The novel Self-Enhancing Multi-Photon Artificial Intelligence (SEMPAI), from collaborators of this MICS project, has been published in 'Advanced Science'.
 Check it out [here](https://doi.org/10.1002/advs.202206319)!

 ## ________________________________________________